UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/README.md

 *   [Building AI-Optimized High-Performance Computing](../pages/Building_AI-Optimized_High-Performance_Computin.md) - Technical guide to AI-HPC cluster architecture and components for 2025.
 *   [Gemini for Physics Researchers](Gemini_for_Physics_Researchers.md) - Guide on using Google Gemini in physics research, with applications and practical tips.
 *   [Reinforcement Learning for Genomics on an HPC Cluster](reinforcement_learning_for_genomics.md) - A summary of setting up a reinforcement learning environment for a genomics task on a Slurm-based HPC cluster.
+*   [AlphaFold on Slurm with Google Cloud Filestore](AlphaFold_Slurm_Filestore_Guide.md) - A guide to installing and running AlphaFold on a Slurm cluster using Google Cloud Filestore for shared data storage.

 ### Other Computing Resources